rsachdeva/drive-deposits/README.md

 `just post-calculate-portfolio-valid`

-Follow up with [Data population and Querying](#data-population-and-querying) section to see how to query the data.
+Follow up with [Data population](#data-population) section to see how to query the data.

 #### Command for AWS Lambda Invoke Check Directly